 Registration of establishments for the export of animals and animal products

 Establishments exporting animals or animal products (such as animal semen, ova and embryos, or animal by-products - for definitions, see overview page Animals and animal products) to third countries must be approved for exports if this is required by the country of destination.
 Third countries often make the lists of approved establishments available on the website of the competent authority.
 The approval of establishments is the responsibility of the enforcement authority designated by the relevant Canton.
-The lists (by country of destination) of Swiss export establishments registered to date (within the meaning of Art.
-51 of the Ordinance on the Import, Transit and Export of Animals and Animal Products from Third Countries) are available under "More information" below.
+The lists of Swiss export establishments registered to date (within the meaning of Art.
+51 of the Ordinance on the Import, Transit and Export of Animals and Animal Products from Third Countries) are available on the page Documents pour l’exportation (in French) under the respective country.

 Health certificates for animals and animal products

 Consignments of animals or animal products generally need to be accompanied by a health certificate.
 Some certificates already exist and can be used in consultation with the cantonal enforcement authority.
 Only health certificates validated by the FSVO may be used.
-See under "More information" > List of validated health certificates).
+These are listed on the page Documents pour l’exportation (in French).

 Otherwise, the exporter must obtain the valid health certificates or export conditions through the importer in the country of destination.
 They must then be submitted to the competent cantonal enforcement authority for assessment and signing.